Talking EDs (Eating Disorder Support Service Scotland)

 - Consultations and Assessments

-> - Membership of The CBT'ers Club and Glasgow and West Eating Disorders Networking Group
+- Membership of the Eating Disorder Therapist Networking Group

-> - Clinical Supervision
+- Clinical Supervision

 - Service Development and Provision (within your company/business)

 - Training and Workshops

 Appointments: 8am-9pm, 7 days/week (subject to availability).
 We can offer in-person appointments at our offices in Glasgow city centre or online, meaning we can work with anyone in the UK.

 Our Ethos and Motto

 We receive lots of enquiries from people asking if they have an eating disorder or if their eating and food behaviours, thoughts, feelings and experiences warrant them accessing services or receiving help and support.

 One of the best things about Talking EDs is that we never ever discriminate on whether someone has a ‘full-blown’ eating disorder; has been formally diagnosed; or meets certain ‘criteria’.